-Over 10 weekend sessions, our Yoga Teacher Training Programme transforms passionate yoga practitioners into highly qualified yoga instructors; ready and able to teach as soon as the course ends.
+Over 10 weekend sessions, our Hot Yoga Teacher Training Programme transforms passionate yoga practitioners into highly proficient yoga instructors; ready and able to teach as soon as the course ends.

 Learn to become a yoga instructor